-Under ideal circumstances, your body is able to break down food and absorb nutrients effectively.
-Unfortunately, we are not living in an ideal world, and many people are dealing with digestive issues.
+Under ideal circumstances, your body can break down food and absorb nutrients effectively.
+Unfortunately, we are not living in a perfect world, and many people are dealing with digestive issues.
 Perhaps you are one of them.

-If you are dealing with digestive difficulties or other symptoms that may be related to nutrient deficits, you may benefit from taking digestive enzymes.
+Suppose you are dealing with digestive difficulties or other symptoms related to nutrient deficits.
+In that case, you may benefit from taking digestive enzymes.

 Do I Need Digestive Enzymes?

 Digestive enzymes are essential enzymes that help your digestive system by breaking down large macromolecules in your food into smaller molecules that your body can absorb.
 There are three classes of digestive enzymes.
 Proteolytic enzymes digest protein.
 Lipases digest fat, and amylase digest carbs.

 - Cellulase: breaks down fiber